 Neversummer Ale, Boulder Brewing, an assertively hoppy winter brew that will certainly stretch a newcomer's palate.

-Christmas Ale, Upslope Brewing, Boulder, a spicy Belgian-style dubbel in 16-ounce red cans as a
+Christmas Ale, Upslope Brewing, Boulder, a spicy Belgian-style dubbel in 16-ounce red cans as a four-pack.

 Cocoa Porter, Tommyknocker Brewing, Idaho Springs, a winter-warmer made with light chocolate and honey.